open-socialism/open-socialism-site/introduction.md

 ### The Nomadic Tribe

-About 200,000 years ago modern humans evolved from primates.
+About 200,000 years ago modern humans evolved.

 Humans lived in nomadic tribes.
 Everyone basically had the same job of hunting and gathering.
 Whilst some individuals might be leadership figures of a tribe they did not dominate others in the tribe and each individual got a relatively even share of the tribes resources.